Instruments

 Sample Import Screen

-You can enter the sample import file browser by hitting EDIT EDIT
+You can enter the sample import file browser by hitting ENTER ENTER

-All the samples that you may want to import into a project must be located in a folder named /samples
+Samples that you may want to import into a project can be located in any folder but it's recommended to keep them in the folder named /samples

 Note: sub-directories will be sorted before files, but otherwise the files will be listed in an unspecified order (ie. not necessarily alphabetical order).